Frequently Asked Questions

 Value modifiers need to be entered like this:

-The following two things often go wrong:
+The following things often go wrong:

-The values you enter in a facet’s “Value modifiers” field need to be each on a separate line in the form field.
+The values you enter in a facet’s “Value modifiers” field each need to be on a separate line in the form field.
 Do not put them on one line with commas or add commas to each line.

+The values need to match the label (not the slug) of the value exactly, including spaces and capitalization.
 For example, if you have a category called “Fall Collection”, the value entered in the “Value modifiers” field needs to be exactly that: Fall Collection

 .